micmejia/bible-dump/NKJV/Zechariah/Zech 3.md

 ###### 1
-Then he showed me Joshua the high priest standing before the Angel of the Lord, and Satan[^a] standing at his right hand to oppose him.
+Then he showed me Joshua the high priest standing before the Angel of the Lord, and Satan standing at his right hand to oppose him.

 ###### 2
 And the Lord said to Satan, "The Lord rebuke you, Satan!
 The Lord who has chosen Jerusalem rebuke you! _Is_ this not a brand plucked from the fire?"